With just a wooden sword: the power of the "as if" - lighting candles for a just and inclusive society

 The simple point I want, therefore, to make today is that so many of our big successful public events may look and sound impressive but, in truth, they often merely re-enforce stale status quos - and in them nothing really important is addressed nor changed.
 On the other hand "as if" events, those small scale gentle, non-violent but nevertheless challenging tries or grasps at creating a better world may not look at all impressive, and may even seem to have failed in their moment of articulation, but, in truth, they often carry within them a revolutionary power that is sometimes capable of bringing about a real radical overturning of the old ways and the heralding of the kingdom of heaven itself.
 Jesus own life bears eloquent witness to the truth of this.

 These reflections remind me of a powerful verse in the Bhagavad-gītā:

 You have a right to perform your prescribed duty, but you are not entitled to the fruits of action.
 Never consider yourself the cause of the results of your activities, and never be attached to not doing your duty (2.47).

-Speaking very personally I have to admit I really do not know whether my forbears' wearing of wooden swords actually helped to reduce violence in the their own land - but I find I have no choice but to agree with them in their willingness to act as if it was going to.
-Likewise I really do not know whether courses like Claire's or the lighting of candles for a just and inclusive society will be in anyway a contributory cause that helps usher in the kingdom of heaven but I find I have no choice but to act as if they will.
+Speaking very personally I have to admit I really do not know whether my forbears' wearing of wooden swords actually helped to reduce violence in the their own land - but I find I have no choice but to agree with them in their willingness to act as if it were going to.
+Likewise I really do not know whether the lighting of candles for a just and inclusive society will be in anyway a contributory cause that helps usher in the kingdom of heaven but I find I have no choice but to act as if it will.